dbsxfz/EscapingDOV/README.md

 ### 3. Prepare a Teacher Model
 We assume the existence of a CIFAR-10 dataset protected by DOV (e.g., **BadNets**) and a pre-trained ResNet-18 teacher model.

-- The teacher model used in our experiments should be trained by the user.
+- The teacher model should be trained by the user (adversary).
 Please refer to the instructions and code in `DOV/badnets.ipynb` for training the teacher model and save it to `models/badnets/resnet18_50epochs.pth`.

 ---

-### 4. Select Transfer Set Indices
+### 4. Transfer Set Curation
-Use the gallery set to select indices corresponding to the transfer set.
+Select indices from the gallery set as the final transfer set.

 - For the BadNets example, refer to `choose_index/badnets_index.ipynb`.
 - The selected indices are already provided as `data/badnets_indices.npy`.

 ---

-### 5. Construct the Transfer Set
+### 5. Save the Transfer Set
-Using the provided indices, construct and save the transfer set for future use.
+Using the selected indices, resize and save the transfer set images for future use.

 - Refer to `choose_index/indices_to_images.ipynb` for detailed steps.

 ---

-### 6. Generate Corruptions and Perturbations
+### 6. Generate Corruptions and Perturbations for Selective Knowledge Transfer
-Generate corruption sequences and perturbations using the teacher model:
+Generate corruption chain and perturbations using the teacher model:

 - **Corruptions**: Refer to `distill/badnets_corruption.ipynb`.
 - **Perturbations**: Refer to `distill/badnets_perturbation.ipynb`.

-Rely on the GPU-optimized `corruptions.py`, significantly enhancing efficiency.
+The GPU-optimized `corruptions.py` significantly improves efficiency.

 - Outputs are saved as `data/badnets_corruptions_sequence.pkl` and `data/badnets_perturbations.pt` (already provided).

 ---

-### 7. Distill the Student Model
+### 7. Transfer Knowledge to the Surrogate Student
-Distill a student model capable of **escaping DOV** using the generated corruptions and perturbations.
+Transfer Knowledge from the teacher to the surrogate student capable of **escaping DOV** using the generated corruptions and perturbations.

 - - The resulting student model should also be trained by the user and saved to `models/badnets/student.pth`.
 Instructions are provided in `distill/OOD_distill_badnets_final.ipynb`.